A priori bounds and degeneration of Herman rings with bounded type rotation number: Introduction

 The main result in Section \S\ref{sec:trading} is Theorem \ref{demotion} which states that for $K \gg_\lambda 1$, the existence of an almost tiling consisting of $[K,\lambda]$-wide pieces implies the existence of a $[\Pi_\lambda K,10]$-wide piece where $\Pi_\lambda \to \infty$ as $\lambda \to \infty$.
 The proof is split into two cases: the deep case, where the level of the almost tiling is high, and the shallow case, where the level is low.
-The deep case is an application of the Quasi-Additivity Law, whereas the shallow case is handled using the bubble-wave argument.
+The deep case is an application of the Quasi-Additivity Law, whereas the shallow case uses the wave mechanism from Section \S\ref{sec:bubble-wave-argument}.

 In Section \S\ref{sec:amplifying-tau-degeneration}, we prove in Theorem \ref{promotion} that for $\lambda \gg 10$ and $K\gg_\lambda 1$, the existence of a $[K,10]$-wide combinatorial piece induces the existence of a piece that is either $[2 K,10]$-wide or $[\chi K,\lambda]$-wide, where $0<\chi<1$ is independent of $\lambda$.
-Since the shallow case can again be handled via the bubble-wave argument, we are left with the deep case.
+Since the shallow case can again be handled via waves, we are left with the deep case.
 Our main strategy is to adapt Kahn's push-forward argument in \cite[\S7]{K06} to our setting.
 A key ingredient in the original push-forward argument is the positivity of the core entropy corresponding to primitive renormalization, which stands in contrast to the lack of entropy of the rotational action of $f$ on $\Hq$.
 Section \S\ref{sec:loss-of-horizontal-width} is dedicated to developing a replacement for Kahn's entropy argument, namely Proposition \ref{pos-entropy}.
 Due to technical considerations, we supply a more detailed outline in \S\ref{sss:rough-outline}.

 Finally, the proof of the Amplification Theorem \ref{amplification} is an application of Theorems \ref{demotion} and \ref{promotion}.
 In short, we will eventually pick $\lambda$ to be large enough such that the constant $\Pi_\lambda$ beats the constant $\chi$.
 This is captured in Figure \ref{fig:implication-diagram}.